excelsior-oss/excelsior-jet-gradle-plugin/README.md

   However, if you are going to launch the created executable directly, you may set the `genScripts` parameter to `false`.

-* `installWindowsService` - If you opt for `excelsior-installer` packaging for Tomcat on Windows, the installer will register the Tomcat executable as a Windows service by default.
+* `installWindowsService` - if you opt for `excelsior-installer` packaging for Tomcat on Windows, the installer will register the Tomcat executable as a Windows service by default.
   You may set this parameter to `false` to disable that behavior.
   Otherwise, you may configure Windows Service-specific parameters for the Tomcat service by adding a `windowsService` section as described [here](#windows-service-configuration).

+    **Note:** This functionality is only available in Excelsior JET 11.3 and above.

+* `allowUserToChangeTomcatPort` - if you opt for `excelsior-installer` packaging for Tomcat on Windows, you may have the Excelsior Installer wizard prompt the user to specify the Tomcat HTTP port during installation setting this parameter to `true`.

     **Note:** This functionality is only available in Excelsior JET 11.3 and above.